Connect with others who understand.

 Diagnosing Pulmonary Hypertension

-If your doctor suspects you have PH, they will start by asking about your signs and symptoms and by taking a health history.
-If they discover you have a family member with PH, for example, that may indicate that you are at higher risk of developing the condition as well.
+If your doctor suspects you have PH, they will start by asking about your signs and symptoms and taking a health history.
+If they discover you have a family member with PH, for example, that may indicate that you’re at higher risk of developing the condition as well.

-Several diagnostic tests and procedures can be used to confirm a diagnosis of PH, determine its severity, and identify its underlying causes, including:
+Several tests and procedures can be used to confirm a diagnosis of PH, determine its severity, and identify its underlying causes.
+Testing may include:

-To determine the cause of your pulmonary hypertension, the doctor may request:
+To determine the cause of your pulmonary hypertension, your doctor may request:

 • Lung function tests